AllToVR/Ru3esium/README.md

 This project started with Cesium-threejs-experiment by Wilson Mukar.
 Please read the original posts here: https://cesium.com/blog/2017/10/23/integrating-cesium-with-threejs/

 There are two versions of this software: This version has no ability to communicate with the server.
-For the version that has communication with the server via Socket.io; Visit: https://github.com/AllToVR/Ru3esium-io
+For the version that has communication with the server via Socket.io; Visit: https://mib.alltovr.com/apps/itc/Ru3esium-ioAutoLoad.html

-Live demonstrations can found here: http://mib.alltovr.com/apps/itc/Ru3esium-ioAutoLoad.html

 Location:
 We are dealing with every legal address worldwide; so your data is sorted by: Countries, States and zip codes.